LightShield/configs_loader_cpp/README.md

 ### Utilize Compile-Time Knowledge

 Your configuration structure is known at compile time.
-We leverage this for:
+This leverages this for:

 - **Type safety**: Compiler catches typos and type mismatches
 - **Zero-cost abstractions**: All indirection optimized away